First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

 Type-II uncertainties are assigned by conducting extensive investigations and cross-verification processes to validate the model assumptions.
-We explore alternative hypotheses regarding the pdf shapes of the mass, \ct, and angular variable distributions for both the signal and background components.
+We explore alternative hypotheses regarding the pdf shapes of the mass, \ct, \sct, \wtag, and angular variable distributions for both the signal and background components.
+For the pre-fits, different signal and sideband regions were tried and the \splot method~\cite{Pivk:2004ty} was used in place of simple sideband subtraction.
 Additionally, we examine alternative models for the efficiency functions to identify potential sources of bias.
 The impact of neglecting background from \LambdabjpsiKpMMKp is assessed by incorporating a dedicated component into the fit model, following an approach similar to the one for the \Bd background, and repeating the fit to the \Bs data sample.
 Various validation studies are carried out on the correction procedure applied to the simulated samples used to evaluate the angular efficiency.
 The calibration procedure for the OS tagging algorithms is evaluated using results from simulation to correct for differences between \Bsjpsiphi and \BujpsiK decays.
 The calibration for the SS tagger already accounts for these differences.
 We investigate its calibration strategy by removing these corrections, which introduce a significant perturbation of approximately 10\% to the calibration parameters, and testing the stability of the physics results in response to these changes.
+Additionally, possible differences in the calibration between \Bs/\Bu and \Bsbar/\Bm decays are tested with flavor-specific calibrations, and no significant impact on the POIs is observed.

 The fit results, along with the associated statistical and systematic uncertainties, are provided in Table~\ref{tab:fitresult}.